mbrg/face-it/README.md

 Our model has two main components:

 - A Markov Random Field (MRF) on a grid-graph, where each pixel is a vertex, connected to it's direct neighboors (left, right, up, down).
-All vertices are initiated at an "unobserved" state.
+All vertices are initiated at an *unobserved* state.
-- A Saliency prediction model, which attempt to find the areas in the image which contain the most information.
+- A Saliency prediction model, which attempt to find the areas in the image that contain the most information.

 To generate the painting video, we use the following steps iterativly:
 - We find the vertex (pixel) with the highest saliency, and set it as a starting point.